Learning from Friends in a Pandemic: Social Networks and the Macroeconomic Response of Consumption

 79 Pages Posted: 17 May 2020 Last revised: 18 Jan 2022

 Date Written: May 15, 2020

-This paper studies how local shocks can have aggregate effects through the effects of social networks on expectations.
-First, using plausibly exogenous variation in the exposure of counties to COVID-19 shocks in their social network, we find that a 10% rise in SCI-weighted cases and deaths is associated with a 0.15% and 0.42% decline in consumption expenditures.
-These effects are concentrated among consumer goods & services that rely more on social-contact and are not driven by local shocks.
-Second, we augment a quantitative pandemic-consumption model under incomplete market with a tractable mechanism of belief formation through social communications.
-The model is general enough to nest a number of workhorse theories of expectation formations featuring overreaction, rational updating, or stickiness.
-We find that, while social communication slows the speed of aggregate belief adjustment in responses to fundamentally relevant shocks, it also moderates overreaction to local noises in aggregation.
-We demonstrate how the dynamic and average size of aggregate responses depend on the location of the initial shocks and the structure of the network.
+This paper studies how social communications via networks affect agents' expectations and macroeconomic shock propagation mechanisms.
+First, we construct a new measure of shocks to the social network using Facebook's Social Connectedness Index (SCI), which measures the number of county-to-county friendship ties.
+Using plausibly exogenous variation in the exposure of counties to COVID-19 shocks in their social network, we find that a 10% rise in the number of SCI-weighted cases and deaths is associated with a 0.15% and 0.42% decline in consumption expenditures, respectively.
+These effects are concentrated among consumer goods \& services that rely more on social-contact.
+Second, we augment a quantitative pandemic-consumption model under incomplete markets with a tractable mechanism of belief formation through social communications.
+The model is general enough to nest a number of workhorse theories of expectation formations featuring overreaction, rational updating, and/or stickiness.
+We find that, while social communication slows the speed of aggregate belief adjustment in responses to fundamentally relevant shocks, it also moderates overreaction to local noise in aggregation.
+We demonstrate how the dynamic and average size of aggregate responses depend on the location of the initial shocks and the network structure.

 Keywords: Aggregate Demand, Consumption, Coronavirus, COVID-19, Expectations, Peer Effects, Social Networks